 International dialling codes

 To make an international call you need the country code.

 For a full list of international country codes check out BT’s The Phone Book website.
-Click International codes and use the drop-down menu choose Country code.
+Click Dialling Codes from the top, and from the purple drop-down menu choose Country code.
 Select the country you want from the main drop-down menu.

 Do you drop the area code ‘0’ when dialling abroad?

 Many domestic phone numbers have a trunk prefix.
 This is typically 0 and is used before the area code.
 For example when dialling Birmingham from within the UK, you dial 0121 and the trunk prefix is ‘0.’

 When calling the UK from abroad you drop the 0 prefix.
 The same applies to dialling UK mobiles.